Phase 3

 - Inability or unwillingness of research participant or legal guardian/representative to give written informed consent.

-Data sourced from ClinicalTrials.gov (NCT00549848).
+Data sourced from ClinicalTrials.gov (NCT00549848) and the linked publication.
 Outcome figures and adverse-event rates are extracted automatically from the registry's posted results and are provided for clinician reference, not as a substitute for the primary publication.
+Informational only — not medical advice.